shadow-dracat/hk-tok/README.md

 3) I like toki pona.

 I also wanted to make the process public and potentially allow contributions, hence this Github page.
-If you want to contribute - check out the glossary file, it has some notes and naming conventions.
+If you want to contribute - check out the lipu_nimi.txt file, it has some notes and naming conventions.
 Those can be changed, but the file should reflect the current standart.

 Original text belongs to Team Cherry, I have no rights over that.
 When it comes to the toki pona translation, feel free to add it to your game, play, stream, whatever.
 Credit is appreciated, but not necessary.